 In May that year, Kasal was also awarded the Navy Cross, for his selflessness in the Hell House bathroom.
 Read’s photo of Kasal hobbling out of the Hell House, his pistol still in his right hand and knife in his left, has become an iconic image of the Iraq War.
 A statue depicting the scene was unveiled at Pendleton five years ago.

 Kasal was made the subject of a biography produced by a military publisher but has otherwise said little about the events in Fallujah.
 According to the book, doctors operated on Kasal more than 20 times during the year following the Hell House battle, repairing wounds from seven gunshots and 44 pieces of shrapnel.
 When he retired last year after nearly 34 years in the Marine Corps, his speech was noted for its modesty.

-The deeply scrutinized series of events began when a roadside bomb exploded beneath a convoy of Kilo Company Marines, killing one and injuring two more.
+After Fallujah, Kilo Company spent the spring and summer training in California.
+By September 2005, it returned to western Iraq, where it was assigned to the small farming town of Haditha.If Fallujah brought the invasion period to a close, Haditha marked a new chapter: fighting an insurgency that blended deeply into a population Marines were supposed to protect, but which they viewed as hostile and knew little about.Kilo Company is at the center of both stories.
+In Haditha, Marines from the company were implicated in the biggest war crimes case of the Iraq War.The deeply scrutinized series of events began when a roadside bomb exploded beneath a convoy of Kilo Company Marines, killing one and injuring two more.
 The Marines rushed out of the other Humvees, opening fire on five unarmed men standing outside a taxi.
 Then the Marines separated into teams and stormed a series of houses.